ProAgileAB/agile-team-development/guides/Repairing-Broken-Agreements.md

 ### Assignment:

-*   Initiate a discussion with Chris about the broken agreement
+Initiate a discussion with Chris about the broken agreement.
+Use Christopher Avery's technique for repairing broken agreements:

-*   Try to renegotiate it so that it fits you both.
-*   Use Christopher Avery's technique for repairing broken agreements
+1. Bring up what you noticed, check if the other person agrees with what you noticed?
+1. Tell the other person what the agreement means to you and why you want to keep it.
+1. Ask the other person about their view on the agreement
+1. Ask if the agreement needs to be changed to work for the other person
+1. Make a decision about a new agreement or decide to keep the old one.

 ## Case 2: Working from home